Break in the Bahamas

 Location: Grand Bahama Island in Freeport, Bahamas

-On May 25, 2012, a large pier at a busy oil terminal in the Caribbean was struck by a tanker, causing severe damage to the structure.
+A large pier at a busy oil terminal in the Caribbean was struck by a tanker, causing severe damage to the structure.
 Part of the pier’s dolphin platform was left protruding approximately 5 feet from the water while the rest had sunk below the surface.
 Three months later, the situation worsened when Hurricane Isaac blew through and caused the entire pier to sink around 6 feet below water level.
 Millions of dollars were being lost while the pier was not in use, so it was important the owner quickly removed and replaced it.
 In addition, the structure had become much harder to spot by passing ships, making it more susceptible to collisions.

 Break in the Bahamas

 The submerged pier was unstable and the bottom sat approximately 30 feet below the surface of the water.
 The top of the section would break the surface during low tide and be around 6 feet below the surface during high tide.
 The damaged section consisted of a 1.5-inch-thick steel plate measuring 25 feet by 25 feet.
 The plate needed to be cut into three sections for a barge-mounted crane to lift it from the water and place on a work platform for disposal.
 The plate was connected to six 3-foot-high I beams, so cuts had to be made through each one to free the sections.